rohan12patil/rohan12patil/README.md

 # 💫 About Me:
-<br><br>A decade of experience in Frontend Engineering, developing UI responsive web(RWD) and hybrid Mobile Apps using HTML5, CSS3, Javascript, Angular, React, Tailwind, Ionic & PWAs.<br><br>Have keen eye for User Experience & making UI more intuitive & accessible, have performed UX design & enhancements for different modules in the application.
+<br><br>A decade of experience in Frontend Engineering & Automation QA , developing UI responsive web(RWD) and hybrid Mobile Apps using HTML5, CSS3, Javascript, Angular, React, Tailwind, Ionic & PWAs.<br><br>Have keen eye for User Experience & making UI more intuitive & accessible, have performed UX design & enhancements for different modules in the application.

 ## 🌐 Socials: